matteoferla/feature-viewer/README.md

 In Venus it is important to mark two things in the feature viewer.
 The first is where is the mutation.
 The second where is the stucture being shown.

+The code could do with being a ES6 class.
+I saw that the fork [EVcouplings/feature-viewer](https://github.com/EVcouplings/feature-viewer) has converted it to React.

 # neXtProt - The knowledge resource on human proteins

 This is a code repository for the SIB - Swiss Institute of Bioinformatics CALIPHO group neXtProt project